NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 see “Booting Linux with Device-Tree/ACPI”.

-## Booting L4T with mainline Linux (Jetson AGX Xavier only)
+## Booting L4T with mainline Linux

-Booting L4T with mainline Linux using the UEFI bootloader is currently only supported for Jetson AGX Xavier.

 Clone the Linux kernel tree: